-- Respect the RESPONSIBLE MICA INITIATIVE Bylaws and the other Governance Rules of the RESPONSIBLE MICA INITIATIVE included in this document ; - Comply with the Members Principles of the RESPONSIBLE MICA INITIATIVE attached to this document and comply in the name and on behalf of all its subsidiary or affiliated companies listed under RMI Membership Form if any; - Support the Mission of the RESPONSIBLE MICA INITIATIVE; - Designate someone at a senior level within the company to act as the primary contact and coordinator for the RESPONSIBLE MICA INITIATIVE project; - Endorse the RESPONSIBLE MICA INITIATIVE Workplace Standards established as the "policies, commitments and procedures" of the RESPONSIBLE MICA INITIATIVE, and endeavor to implement them into its own management system; - Comply with the Antitrust Rules mentioned in the RESPONSIBLE MICA INITIATIVE Competition Charter; - Comply with the rules adopted by the RESPONSIBLE MICA INITIATIVE for communication, the use of its logo and intellectual property disclosed in the RMI external Communication Policy and comply in the name and on behalf of all its subsidiary or affiliated companies listed under RMI Membership Form if any; - Share on annual basis, under NDA and with RMI secretariat only, information related to their mica supply chain (sourcing countries, volumes, mapping and traceability information, ...) and the mica supply chain of all its subsidiary or affiliated companies listed under RMI Membership Form if any; - Make annual Report on Progress available to RESPONSIBLE MICA INITIATIVE coordination; - Not construe or portray the affiliation of your organization as a member of RMI in any way as an endorsement of good practices or responsible behavior; RMI is not a certifying organization or hallmark.
+- Respect the RESPONSIBLE MICA INITIATIVE Bylaws and the other Governance Rules of the RESPONSIBLE MICA INITIATIVE included in this document: - Comply with the Members Principles of the RESPONSIBLE MICA INITIATIVE attached to this document and comply in the name and on behalf of all its subsidiary or affiliated companies listed under RMI Membership Form if any; - Support the Mission of the RESPONSIBLE MICA INITIATIVE; - Designate someone at a senior level within the company to act as the primary contact and coordinator for the RESPONSIBLE MICA INITIATIVE project; - Endorse the RESPONSIBLE MICA INITIATIVE Workplace Standards established as the "policies, commitments and procedures" of the RESPONSIBLE MICA INITIATIVE, and endeavor to implement them into its own management system, respecting compliance requirements (level and timeline) defined in RMI Strategy; - Comply with the Antitrust Rules mentioned in the RESPONSIBLE MICA INITIATIVE Competition Charter; - Comply with the rules adopted by the RESPONSIBLE MICA INITIATIVE for communication, the use of its logo and intellectual property disclosed in the RMI external Communication Policy and comply in the name and on behalf of all its subsidiary or affiliated companies listed under RMI Membership Form if any; - Share on annual basis under RMI Traceability Platform, under NDA with RMI secretariat as well as with downstream supply chain partners, excluding competition, information related to its upstream mica supply chain (sourcing countries, volumes, mapping and traceability information, audit reports and compliance performance ...) and the mica supply chain of all its subsidiary or affiliated companies listed under RMI Membership Form if any; - For mica processors, exporters, mines, and mining groups, agree to have the high-level performance results of audits conducted against RMI Workplace Standards shared with RMI members; Make annual Report on Progress available to RESPONSIBLE MICA INITIATIVE coordination; - Not construe or portray the affiliation of your organization as a member of RMI in any way as an endorsement of good practices or responsible behavior; RMI is not a certifying organization or hallmark.

-.....(Name of organization) confirms that it will pay the annual membership fees as set forth in the invoice sent by RMI.
+····· (Name of organization) confirms that it will pay the annual membership fees as so et forth i in th ne invoice sent by RMI.